klahrich/chiefhustler/content/diary/investing-diary-0005.md

 And finally, I like to think that I'm making an intelligent probabilistic macro bet, but really I'm probably just following the momentum.
 Who really knows about this stuff; I certainly don't.
 But I've seen enough to think that the bet has positive expected value and low enough risk to take a small position.

-I will leave you with one final quote, from a guy I don't necessarily admire, but one whose success and trading chops are undeniable:
+I will leave you with one final quote, from a guy I don't necessarily admire, but one whose financial success and trading chops are undeniable:

 ![soros](/images/soros.jpg)